swagatapal/A-banking-System-in-java/README.md

 # A-banking-System-in-java
 This is a basic banking system project given by TecheEdu, language used : java , Ide : IntellijIdea This is a normal java code.
 No GUI application is attached here.
 And no Database used here.
+For viewing the code plz download the code and open with IntellijIdea.